-- Listening is a key step in learning language and associating it with appropriate actions and behaviors.
+- Listening is a key step in learning a language and associating it with appropriate actions and behaviors.

 - Inattentional Blindness

-- This is a phenomena where a person fails to recognize visual information in plain sight.
+- This is a phenomenon where a person fails to recognize visual information in plain sight.
 We often have instances where we missed a key visual element in a video or image until it was pointed out to us.
 Audio description can help point those key visuals out to all viewers.

 - People can view videos in eyes-free environments (cooking, driving, etc.)